 The committee, which began meeting in fall 2014, reviewed and recommended changes to the data elements provided to academic programs.
-In spring 2015 the committee recommended modifications to the academic program review self study and format (PRC agendas and minutes).
-In addition, the committee reports to the Academic Senate on programs that have not completed course and program reviews or annual updates, often due to a lack of full-time faculty in single-person disciplines.
-(II.A.16-18 Academic Senate minutes, II.A.16-7 2014-2015 VPAA Program Review Memo; II.A.16-8 Screen Shot, Program Review Matrix).
+In spring 2015, the committee recommended modifications to the academic program review self-study and format.
+In addition, the committee reports to the Academic Senate on programs that have not completed course and program reviews or annual updates, often due to a lack of full-time faculty in single-person disciplines (II.A.16-18; II.A.16-7; II.A.16-8).

-The committee has requested that the Office of Institutional Planning and Research routinely provide disaggregated data on distance learning retention and success and a comparison to face-to-face courses for programs that offer online courses (II.A.16-19 Memo to Institutional Research from Program Review Committee).
-In addition in Spring 2015 the committee modified the comprehensive academic program review self-study to include questions that specifically address distance learning--including retention and success as well as regular substantive contact and student equity outcomes.
-These recommendations were approved by the Academic Senate in spring 2015 and implemented in 2015-16 (II.A.16-20 Comprehensive Program Review Self Study Revisions 2015).
-In October 2015, modifications were made to the Student Services program review to align it with the instructional program review process, and in Spring 2016 Academic Senate is considering recommendations from the committee to update the annual update process and to establish program-set standards.
-(IIA.2.x PRC minutes??)
+The committee has requested that the Office of Institutional Effectiveness routinely provide disaggregated data on distance learning retention and success and a comparison to face-toface courses for programs that offer online courses (II.A.16-19).
+In spring 2015, the committee modified the comprehensive academic program review self-study to include questions that specifically address distance learning-including retention and success as well as regular substantive contact and student equity outcomes.
+These recommendations were approved by the Academic Senate in spring 2015 and implemented in 2015-2016 (II.A.16-20).
+In October 2015, modifications were made to the Student Services program review to align it with the instructional program review process, and in Spring 2016, Academic Senate is considering recommendations from the committee to update the annual update process and to establish program-set standards (IIA.2.x).